SANELab/TMOC_Demo/README.md

 # TMOC

-TMOC (Threat Modeling on Chain) is a tool that combines threat modeling with a blockchain-based collective intelligence system developed as a blockchain-based Web3 in the form of a decentralized web.
+<em>TMOC</em> (Threat Modeling on Chain) is a tool that combines threat modeling with a blockchain-based collective intelligence system developed as a blockchain-based Web3 in the form of a decentralized web.

 Threat modeling is a risk-based approach to designing security systems based on threat identification for threat mitigation.
 Threat modeling is a "team sport" because it requires the knowledge and skills of different teams, all inputs can be considered of equal value.
 It is a framework that integrates the threat modeling process on a larger scale through blockchains that enable large-scale collaboration.